 - Name your DB system: A friendly, display name for the DB system.
 The name doesn't need to be unique.
 An Oracle Cloud Identifier (OCID) will uniquely identify the DB system.

-- Select an availability domain: The One or more isolated, fault-tolerant Oracle data centers that host cloud resources such as instances, volumes, and subnets.
-A region contains one or more availability domains. in which the DB system resides.
+- Select an availability domain: The availability domain in which the DB system resides.

 - Select a shape type: The shape type you select sets the default shape and filters the shape options in the next field.